Yanpas/PdfMerger/README.md

 and doc2.pdf with
 * Header 2
   * subheader 2

-will be merged into merged.pdf with the following outline:
+will be merged into one document with the following outline:
 * doc1
   * Header 1
 * doc2
   * Header 2
     * subheader 2

 Building: `mvn compile assembly:single`.
+Builds available at the **releases** section.

 Usage: `pdfmerger file1.pdf file2.pdf ... out.pdf`.